Kameiros (municipality)

 Kameiros (Δήμος Καμείρου) is a former municipality on the island of Rhodes, in the Dodecanese, Greece.
 Since the 2011 local government reform it has been part of the municipality of Rhodes, of which it is a municipal unit.
 The municipal unit lies on the northwest coast of Rhodes, stretching inland into the north-central part of the island.

-The seat of the municipality was in Soroni (pop.
-1,278 in 2011).
-Other large towns are Apóllona (845), Fanes (858), Salakos (571), and Kalavárda (502).
+The seat of the municipality was in Soroni.
+Other large towns are Apóllona, Fanes, Salakos, and Kalavarda.
 It did not include the small port of Kameiros Skala, which was in Attavyros municipality (now municipal unit).
-The municipal population was 4,720 at the 2011 census, and the land area is 211.825 km².
+The municipal population was 4,401 at the 2021 census, and the land area is 211.825 km².

 The municipality was named after the ancient city of Kameiros, which lies just west of Kalavarda.